prichey/prestonrichey.com/src/pages/blog/react-rust-wasm/index.md

 This is not allowed, because WebAssembly download and compilation must happen asynchronous.
 ```

-Furthermore, allowing the user to opt in to loading the full Wasm code is the best practice due to the large size of the Wasm module.
-On my machine, compiled with flags shown above, loading `hello-wasm` import XXXKB of JavaScript, which is quite a lot.
-Giving a user a heads up before loading such a large chunk (especially those on slower or mobile connections) is probably the best approach in this situation [EDIT].
+Furthermore, allowing the user to opt in to loading the full Wasm code is the best practice especially if your Wasm module is huge.
+Giving a user a heads up before loading such a large chunk (especially those on slower or mobile connections) is probably the best approach in this situation.

 Our App renders the following JSX: